wavebreaker-lucas/esg_gp_be/README-DATA.md

   "reporting_period_end": "2024-12-31",
   "reporting_year": 2024, // Or null/deprecated depending on implementation
   "status": "IN_PROGRESS", // e.g., PENDING, IN_PROGRESS, SUBMITTED, VERIFIED, REJECTED
-  "relationship": "direct" // Added by the view ('direct' or 'inherited') }
+  "relationship": "direct", // Added by the view ('direct' or 'inherited') "submission_layer_id": 5 // The layer ID to use for submissions (same as layer.id for direct assignments) }
 ```